Campus: University of Colorado Boulder

 Supervised on clinical casework and outreach by licensed psychologist(s).
 Ample supervision is provided in various modalities including individual supervision, group supervision, and training to help candidates meet licensure requirements for Colorado or another state.
 Particular training is provided on multicultural applications and the community psychology model.

-The University of Colorado offers excellent benefits, including medical, dental, retirement, paid time off, tuition reimbursement and ECO bus pass.
-The University of Colorado Boulder is one of the largest employers in Boulder County and offers an inspiring higher education environment, learn more about the University of Colorado Boulder.
+The University of Colorado offers excellent benefits, including medical, dental, retirement, paid time off, tuition benefit and ECO Pass.
+The University of Colorado Boulder is one of the largest employers in Boulder County and offers an inspiring higher education environment.
+Learn more about the University of Colorado Boulder.

 The University of Colorado is an Equal Opportunity Employer committed to building a diverse workforce.
 We encourage applications from women, racial and ethnic minorities, persons with disabilities and veterans.
 In accordance with the Americans with Disabilities Act, alternative formats of this ad can be provided upon request for individuals with disabilities by contacting human resources at firstname.lastname@example.org or (303) 492-6475.